 A chart that compares the different eProcurement modules and when to use them.

 (Click the picture to view)

-- There are small dollar “exception items that can be purchased using PAS requisitions, but the exception must be noted in the requisition.
+- There are “exception items that can be purchased using PAS requisitions, but the exception must be noted in the requisition.
 Purchases with a cost exceeding the direct-buy-limit require participation by Purchasing buyers, (exception: eProcurement purchases from contract vendors).